Sarthak221198/Netflix-Clone-DevSecOps/README.md

 ---

-## 🔹 DevOps Section
+## 🔹 Infra Build and tools Prequesitie

 ### **Step 1 — Launch AWS Infrastructure**
-- Launch an **Ubuntu 22.04 T2 Large**  with an elastic IP associated with the VM (to have an same public IP incase of mutiple restarts)
+- Launch an **Ubuntu 22.04 T2 Large**  with an elastic IP associated with the VM (to have the same public IP incase of mutiple restarts)

 ### **Step 2 — Installtion of Jenkins, docker and trivy **